THE GETT: ONE WOMAN'S CREATION MYTH

 The Gett is a tale of the dirty and the divine, drawing on everything from the Torah to bad sex.
 It’s about the tacky menorah in your lobby behind the Christmas tree and the lover whose phone number you can’t forget and that voicemail from your mother you haven't listened to yet.
-Punctuated by magic and ritual, this play is a comedy of restoration as the poet, Ida, searches for her own protagonism.
+Punctuated by magic and ritual, this play is a comedy of separation and restoration.

 6F, 1 Voice

 Everyone is dead.
 And in period costume.
-The three Weber sisters await the death of their youngest sister to begin their quest for Mozart.
-The women grapple with with their own personal hells until they find what they think they were looking for.
+The women who waited on Mozart all their lives are now awaiting him in death and grappling with with their own personal hells... until they find who they thought they were looking for.
 Loosely adapted from The Magic Flute, this is an absurdist feminist treatment of traditional ideas of “genius."